Why use Simul8 for digital twin simulation?

 On paper, the prospect of real time monitoring and improved process efficiencies is exciting for businesses, but in reality, huge investment and ongoing upkeep are major barriers.

 Digital twins don’t have to be out of reach.
-At Simul8, we’ve been enabling our users to build practical, accessible digital twins for 25 years with the power of simulation.
+At Simul8, we’ve been enabling our users to build practical, accessible digital twins for 25 years with the power of simulation and digital twin software.

 According to Gartner, nearly eight in 10 businesses are now readily exploring simulation-based digital twin technology, and just one glance at the potential use-cases and benefits we’ll outline shortly makes it very easy to see why.